Getting health insurance

 The Alberta Health Care Insurance Plan (AHCIP) covers the cost of many basic health services for residents of Alberta.
 Visit their eligibility section to find out when you and your family can receive health insurance and their forms section to find out how to apply.

 To receive healthcare services covered by AHCIP you must apply within three months of arriving in Alberta.
-Coverage is available from the first day you arrive in Alberta, provided your Canada entry papers are in order.
-To register, you must submit a completed application form and a copy of your Canada Entry Permit.
 The application forms are available from AHCIP.

 Private Health Insurance